 Simply not paying attention

 You’ve paid a lot of money to set up the focus groups (facility costs, recruiting costs, incentives for respondents, etc.).
-There are many people who have shown up to observe from the backroom.
-So, what happens all too often?
+There are many people who have shown up to observe from the back room.
+Unfortunately, all too often the following happens: The observers don’t listen.
+Instead, they’re distracted by other things, such as taking phone calls, texting, answering emails, and Having side conversations.
+Because of these distractions, they often miss too much of the focus group’s discussion.

 The above discussion focused on the most common qualitative research method, focus groups.
-However, many of the points discussed certainly apply to other types of qualitative projects (one-on-one interviews, ethnography/observational research, or anything with a limited sample size) and should be on your “watch out” checklist when conducting this type of research.
+However, many of the points discussed certainly This discussion focused on the most common qualitative research method: focus groups.
+However, many of the points discussed apply to other types of qualitative projects.
+In addition to focus groups, one-on-one interviews, ethnography/observational research, or anything else with a limited sample size should be on your “watch out” checklist.

 TraQline Research Help